Ethan-makes-music/Turqoise-Engine/README.md

 Hitsounds option,
 Bullet notes,
 character select,
+A song bar,
-and much more coming soon
+a attack mechanic (like from indie cross) and much more coming soon.